 • PMMA coating is another method very similar to the above.
 However, installation can take longer due to more preparation required with moisture readings and temperature deck readings being a required part of many PMMA system installs.
 There is also a problem of PMMA having a strong odour, which can have a strong affect on some residents in the vicinity.
 PMMA also cures quickly and is a good solution for emergency repairs.

 Often blocked outlets can be the cause of many problems and should be checked on a regular basis to avoid moisture and water back up along any walkway or balcony area.

 Typically, no warranty is issued on repairs and they should only be looked upon as a short term solution as they usually are an indicator of deeper lying issues, such as the existing substrate coming to the end of life and requiring a refurbishment to the area.

-Opinions vary, but the benefits of a Mariseal 250 PU liquid roofing system far outweigh other options because:
+Opinions vary, but the benefits of a PU liquid waterproofing system far outweigh other options because:

 • Are quick and easy to install.

 • Can cure quickly using a bespoke catalyst and therefore cause minimum disruption to the building.